 - Meeting with the client to review their case and determine its validity

-- Approach the responsible party’s insurer and ask for compensation
+- Approaching the responsible party’s insurer

 Since we do not frequently take these cases to court, the statute of limitations does not always directly come into play.
 However, it is still crucial that we help our clients navigate the insurance claims process before this deadline passes.

-Talk to a Texas Personal Injury Attorney about When You Need to Take Action
+Talk to a Texas Personal Injury Attorney About when You Need to Take Action